-These policies cover common risks faced by professional organizers.
+These insurance policies cover common risks for professional organizers.

 A business owner's policy, or BOP, is a cost-effective way for professional organizers to buy general liability coverage and commercial property insurance together.

 This policy covers basic third-party business risks, such as an organizer accidentally throwing out a valuable item.
-Bundle with property insurance for savings in a BOP.
+It's often required for a commercial lease.